 Payment: We may use and disclose your PHI to others for purposes of receiving payment for treatment and services that you receive.
 For example, we will submit a claim to you, your health care provider, or your health plan/insurer that includes information that identifies you and the type of services we performed for you.

 Health Care Operations: NeoGenomics may use or disclose your PHI in order to support the health care operations of its business and monitor the quality of the care we provide.
 For example, we may use information in your health record to evaluate the services we provide or to train NeoGenomics’ staff.
-In addition, “health care operations” include conducting quality assessment and improvement activities, including outcomes evaluation and development of clinical guidelines; patient safety activities; population-based activities relating to protocol development, case management and care coordination, contacting of health care providers and patients with information about treatment alternatives, and related functions that do not include treatment; submitting claims for stop-loss coverage; conducting or arranging for medical review, legal services, and audit services; wellness and disease management programs; and business planning, development, management and general administration of the clinical lab.
+In addition, “health care operations” include conducting quality assessment and improvement activities, including outcomes evaluation and development of clinical guidelines; patient safety activities; training healthcare and non-healthcare professionals; population-based activities relating to protocol development, case management and care coordination, contacting of health care providers and patients with information about treatment alternatives, and related functions that do not include treatment; submitting claims for stop-loss coverage; conducting or arranging for medical review, legal services, and audit services; wellness and disease management programs; and business planning, development, management and general administration of the clinical lab.
 We may also disclose your PHI to your healthcare provider for a quality-related health care operation activity or for the purpose of health care fraud and abuse detection or compliance.
+We may also use your biological samples that remain after we perform testing for quality assurance, test validation, training and similar purposes.

 To Communicate with Individuals Involved in Your Care or Payment for Your Care: We may disclose to a family member, other relative, close personal friend or any other person you identify, PHI that is directly relevant to that person's involvement in your care or payment related to your care.
 We may disclose the relevant PHI to these persons if you do not object or we can reasonably infer from the circumstances that you do not object to the disclosure.
 If you are incapacitated, we can make the disclosure if, in the exercise of professional judgment, we believe the disclosure is in your best interests.
 To the extent permitted under federal and state law, we may disclose PHI of minors to their parents or legal guardians.